datanav/docs/technical/superoffice-powerofficego.rst

    * - TotalPrice
      - TotalAmount
      - "string"
-   * - sesam_SaleId (Dependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_Accepted)
+   * - sesam_SaleId (Dependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_AcceptedDependant on having poweroffice-salesorder in sesam_Accepted)
      - Id
      - "string"